CASE STUDY – Identity Documents

 With regard to European Union law, all EU citizens have the right to move freely within the EU, and without a visa for any purpose.
 This includes people choosing to reside in Spain.
 This is not a problem, however, the right of each nation to retain the ability carry out identity checks on demand is reserved to each state, so if you live in Spain, Spanish law WILL apply.

-In practice, a driving licence is usually going to suffice.
+A driving licence is usually going to suffice.
 And they will ask you your NIE number.
 But you may be asked to present your passport to the police as soon as possible,